One of the easiest palms to grow in a variety of climate types would have to be the Chinese Fan palm.

 While fairly easy to grow and maintain, the Chinese Fan palm can be susceptible to Lethal Yellowing Disease in certain tropical regions.

-Areas of Florida, the Caribbean and South America are common, but usually only present in open fields and park-like settings.
 Something to consider if you live in an area where this disease is a regular occurrence with other palms.

-When growing indoors, these palms can be subject to the usual risks of developing spider mites and fungus gnats.
 This can be prevented and maintained with common products like neem oil or a mixture of hydrogen peroxide and water.

-These methods are effective for killing any larvae left behind by these pests.
 Changing out old soil or letting the soil dry out a bit can also be a solution to avoid these insects.

 The Wrap Up

-If you are a beginner at growing palms, the Chinese Fan palm is an excellent choice to start off with.
+If you are a beginner at growing palms, the Chinese Fan palm is an excellent choice to start with.

-Their versatility for being a great indoor or outdoor palm along with their tolerance of many types of climate ranges, this palm is definitely worth considering!
+Their versatility for being a great indoor or outdoor palm along with their tolerance of many types of climate ranges, this palm is worth considering!